The Best and Worst American Cities For Runners Ranked

 Photo by Jimmy Woo on Unsplash

-Home to one of the most world-renowned marathon (ahem, the Boston Marathon), running is deeply ingrained in Boston’s culture.
-The accessibility to parks and one of the purest air quality make Boston ideal for runners.
-Whether you’re training to cross the Boston Marathon finish line or just getting into running, you’ll find a variety of running routes for all levels here.
+Home to one of the most world-renowned marathons (ahem, the Boston Marathon), running is deeply ingrained in Boston’s culture.
+The accessibility to parks and clean air quality make Boston ideal for runners.
+Whether you’re training to cross the Boston Marathon finish line or just getting into running, you’ll find a variety of routes for all levels here.
 Plus, there are tons of popular race destinations nearby throughout Massachusetts, Rhode Island, and Connecticut.

 Los Angeles, California